adamnfish/pokerdot/README.md

 * Create the [application cloudformation stack](cloudformation/pokerdot.template.yaml)

-After creating these two cloudformation stacks pokerdot will be running on your account.
+After creating these two cloudformation stacks pokerdot will be running in your AWS account.

 #### DNS + certificates

 You will need to set up a domain in Route53 before deploying pokerdot's cloudformation stacks.
 Subdomains will be created for the static application (`pokerdot.[domain]`) and the API (`pokerdot-api.[domain]`).